 Voice over Internet Protocol (VoIP) is becoming an increasingly popular alternative to traditional phone lines because it allows users to make voice calls over an internet connection.
 Since you don’t need the cable infrastructure, it’s easier to set up and can be more cost-effective to run, so it may be worth finding the best VoIP service for your business.

 Due to the large number of providers out there, it can be difficult to work out which VoIP solution is right for you.
-8x8 Inc. is a popular provider and offers several different All-in-One Communications plans, which are also known under the banner, 8x8 X Series.
+8x8 Inc. is a popular provider and offers several different All-in-One Communications plans, which are also sold under the banner 8x8 X Series.
 It was formerly known as Virtual Office Pro.

 In this 8x8 All-in-One Communications review, we assess the pricing, features, interface, support, and security offered by this VoIP service.